davestewart/davestewart-content/content/blog/thoughts/nail-biting/index.md

 - ***Seeing biting as a silly, self-harming act of sabotage***<br>
   This permanent shift in mindset has been surprisingly-obtainable now my habit isn't running me

-The other surprising thing is that the long-term pleasure of having nails that are strong, useful and look good is infinitely greater than the momentary satisfaction of tearing into them and being left with a mess.

-The only downside to having stopped is that longer nails are not great for coding; having them clatter on the keys makes it harder to type and is annoying, so now I'm up-and-running, staying on track with a good nail care routine is key.
+The only downside to having stopped is that longer nails are not great for coding; having them clatter on the keys makes it harder to type and is annoying, so now I'm up-and-running, staying on track with a good [nail care routine](#nail-care-routine) is key.

 ## Nail care routine